The Truth About Methylene Blue: Why It’s Nothing Like the Food Dyes People Fear

 Yes, Methylene Blue is technically a dye.
 But so is chlorophyll, melanin, and hemoglobin.
 The word "dye" doesn't automatically make something harmful.

-The real question is does the compound harm your body or support it?
+The real question is: does the compound harm your body or support it?
 Does it disrupt metabolism or enhance it?
 Does it have a medical record or just a color adding purpose?

 Artificial food dyes color your food and stress your body.
 Methylene Blue supports your brain, energy, and mitochondria.
 One is a marketing tool, the other is a therapeutic molecule with a century of medical use.